 6. Freelance Writer

-As a college student, you’re always writing papers.
-Which is good for a few reasons.
-One, when you write a lot, you become quicker and better versed as a writer overall.
-Two, freelance writing gigs are plentiful, easy to find, and usually pay pretty well.
+As a college student, you’re always writing papers, which is good for a few reasons.
+When you write a lot, you become quicker and better versed as a writer overall.
+Two, freelance writing gigs are plentiful, easy to find, and usually pay well.
 Third, you may be able to repurpose your college content for paid writing gigs on the same topic.
 If you’re interested in writing your way to some extra cash — here are 99+ paid writing gigs to check out.

 7. On-Demand Gigs

-Here are some more on-demand gigs that college student can work on a flexible schedule:
+Here are some more on-demand gigs that college students can work on a flexible schedule:

 8. Sell Stuff Online

 When you’re in college, you quickly learn about selling your textbooks back for cash, but did you know you can sell almost anything online for a quick buck?
 Old clothes, shoes, art, handbags, books, DVDs, electronics, and more.
-A couple of my favorites sites to use are thredUp (clothes) and Gazelle (electronics).
-If you want to expand this idea further, you can scope out garage sales, flea markets, and thrift stores for cool finds and flip them for a profit.
-There are many online platforms you can use to resell your items, like eBay, Facebook Marketplace, VarageSale, and Poshmark.
+If you want to expand this idea further, you can scope out garage sales, flea markets, and thrift stores for fabulous finds and flip them for a profit.
+There are many online platforms you can use to resell your items, like eBay, Facebook Marketplace, VarageSale, Mercari, and Poshmark.

 - Dosh (earn cash via PayPal, Venmo, or bank account)

-- Ibotta (earn cash via PayPal, Venmo, or gift cards)
+- Ibotta (make some money via PayPal, Venmo, or gift cards)

 - Gigwalk (earn cash via PayPal)